Manage your child's health with MyChart.

 Call your health care provider for an appointment if:

 - your child is younger than 1 month old and has a temperature of at least 100.4 F by rectum

 - your child is 2 to 3 months old and has a temperature of more than 101 F by rectum and has signs of illness

 - your child has a temperature higher than 104 F by rectum

-- you gave your child acetaminophen but the fever and signs of illness last for three days
+- you gave your child over-the-counter fever medicine but the fever and signs of illness last for three days

 - your child breaks out in a rash

 - your child vomits, refuses to drink and has little or not urine